 What to Do When Your Boots Get Wet

 After you’ve been out in the rain, don’t just kick off your boots by the door to let them dry.
 Instead, towel them off and fill them with newspaper to absorb excess moisture that may have gotten inside.
 This also helps them keep their shape as they dry.
 You may need to wipe away any dirt and salt on the surface.
-Afterwards, apply a boot conditioner, which will nourish and restore the leather.
+Afterward, apply a boot conditioner, which will nourish and restore the leather.

 3 Popular Leather Boot Styles to Consider